The Most Important Pan In Your Kitchen

 Design

-The saute pan is designed with a wide flat bottom so there is enough room in the pan not to crowd the ingredients.
+The saute pan has a wide, flat bottom, so there is enough room for the ingredients without crowding them.
 You want the ingredients to brown quickly without burning or steaming.
-Let's say you are sautéing some chicken breasts.
-If the pan is too crowded, the breasts will steam rather than brown and the end result will be soggy.
+For example, if you are sautéing chicken breasts, if the pan is too crowded, the breasts will steam rather than brown, and the end result will be soggy.

 Another advantage of a flat bottom is when making the pan “jump” on the burner.
 A flat bottom is a lot easier to slide back and forth than a curved pan.

-And most importantly, a flat bottom provides you even distribution of heat.
-When cooking a couple of flounder filets, you want the pan's heat to be uniformly distributed throughout the entire bottom of the pan otherwise you'll end up with unevenly cooked food.
+Most importantly, a flat bottom provides even heat distribution.
+When cooking a couple of flounder filets, you want the pan’s heat to be uniformly distributed throughout the entire bottom; otherwise, you’ll end up with unevenly cooked food.

 The sides of a sauté pan are straight and also low when compared to a sauce pan.
 The straight sides help when making a pan sauce by keeping the liquids from spilling over the sides.
 They also help keep the food in the pan when making it “jump.”